Manuscript for an unpublished masterwork in American medicinal botany

 Havard, Valery (1846–1927).
 Medical and Economic Botany.
-Typescript, ca. 1897.
-1291 numbered leaves with holograph corrections.
-Some photocopied titles laid in, likely not in the author’s hand.
-Loose pages originally housed in an army-issue field binder titled by hand, bound in buckram with straps.
+Typescript, ca. 1897-98.
+1291 numbered leaves on thin laid paper, with holograph emendations throughout.
+Some photocopied titles laid in, not in the author’s hand.
+Loose pages housed in an army-issue field binder titled by hand, bound in buckram with straps, titled in manuscript on the cover.
 Some light wear both to sheets and binder.
-Now housed in two archival boxes.
+Now filed in two archival boxes, 1.0 linear feet.

 Select References